geerlingguy/packer-ubuntu-1404/README.md

 **Current Ubuntu Version Used**: 14.04.1

-This example build configuration installs and configures Ubuntu 14.04 x86_64 minimal using Ansible, and then generates a Vagrant box file for use with VirtualBox.
+This example build configuration installs and configures Ubuntu 14.04 x86_64 minimal using Ansible, and then generates two Vagrant box files, for:

+  - VirtualBox
+  - VMWare

 The example can be modified to use more Ansible roles, plays, and included playbooks to fully configure (or partially) configure a box file suitable for deployment for development environments.